Sabbir-Rahman/kishanEcommBackend/testing.md

 # 4/ Sanity testing

 For automation test primary plan to use
-    jest -> Unit testing & integration of rest api supertest -> As rest api testing framework jest--coverage(lcov)-> For see testing civerage
+    mocha -> Unit testing & integration of rest api supertest -> As rest api testing framework mocha--coverage(istanbul)-> For see testing civerage
     postman -> For sanity testing

 CI CD will also be available with azure